CHSR-FM 97.9

 On today’s show:

-• New Brunswick Public Health reported no new cases of COVID-19 yesterday afternoon.
+• There were no new cases of COVID-19 reported by New Brunswick Public Health yesterday afternoon.

 Play